Rayc940/ece5160-fast-robot/lab1/lab.md

 The plot in Figure 9 shows that the effective data rate increases almost linearly as the reply size n increases.
 For small packets like 5 bytes, the effective data rate is very low, indicating that a large portion of the time is dominated by overhead.

-As the reply size increases to 120 bytes, the effective data rate improves, reaching nearly 1800 bytes/sec at 120 bytes.
+As the reply size increases to 120 bytes, the effective data rate improves.
 This shows that larger replies reduce the relative impact of overhead.
 While the total duration increases slightly, the efficiency improves.

 <div style="text-align:center; margin:20px 0;">
   <img src="../img/lab1/Task9.png" width="600">